 by Roger Ross Gipple

 What many call Iowa was once one of Earth’s most biodiverse places.
 More recently it has lost much of that wildness along with considerable precious top soil.
-Air and water quality are degraded.
-The future of life here is compromised.
-But a vision now exists which provides reason for optimism.
-Iowa consists of approximately 36 …
+Air and water …

 -